surveycto/extra-buttons/README.md

-# Extra buttons (in alpha)
+# Extra button

-*This plug-in is currently being tested, but has so far worked well.*

 ![Category buttons](extras/extra-buttons.png) ![Warning message](extras/warning-message.png)

 ## Description

-Use this plug-in to add extra buttons to your text, integer, or decimal field.
+Use this field plug-in to add extra buttons to your text, integer, or decimal field.
 When a button is selected, the field will automatically advance.
 If there is already something in the text box when pressing a button, a warning message will confirm if you would like to replace what you already have.
 You can specify exactly what each button says, and what its value should be (for example, you can specify that when "I don't know" is selected, then the field has a value of -99).
 You can use the parameters to specify as many buttons as you would like.

 The default warning message is:
 >Warning: This field already has a value of "[old value]".
 Are you sure you would like to replace this with "[replacement]"?